Werkov/Werkov.github.io/_posts/2019-11-06-sync-people.md

 [Important does not mean
 urgent](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method),
 i.e. consider the deadline for the information exchange.
-Also mind the asymmetry between the sender and the receiver (the sender may notice an interrupt but receiver does).
+Also mind the asymmetry between the sender and the receiver (the sender may not notice an interrupt but receiver does).

-avoid LMS by better management

-idea: new e-mail header Expires: (for optimized inbox processing)
-- field to express urgency

-## Conclusion
+Avoid last minute storm by better (not only time) management.

 ## Further reading